 - solutions ((iter of) pybamm.
-Solution) The solution(s) for the model(s) from which to extract summary variables. - output\variables (list (optional)) A list of variables to plot automatically.
-If None, the default ones are used. - labels (list (optional)) A list of labels to be added to the legend.
-No labels are added by default. - show\plot (bool, optional) Whether to show the plots.
-Default is True.
-Set to False if you want to only display the plot after plt.show() has been called. - kwargs\fig Keyword arguments, passed to plt.subplots.
+Solution) The solution(s) for the model(s) from which to extract summary variables. - output_variables (list (optional)) A list of variables to plot automatically.
+If None, the default ones are used.

+- labels (list (optional)) A list of labels to be added to the legend.
+No labels are added by default. - testing (bool (optional)) Whether to actually make the plot (turned off for unit tests). - kwargs_fig Keyword arguments, passed to plt.subplots.